carrieprice78/mla-search-course-2022/readings/suggested-readings.md

 # Suggested Readings

-You are by no means expected to have read and understood all the readings listed below.
-They are here for you to use and reference.
+You are not expected to have read and understood all the readings listed below.
+They are here for you to use and reference over time.

 ## Recall and Precision